project support community resources

 Community

 We are also committed to giving back to our community.
 Once our orchard is bearing fruit, half our harvest will be distributed back to the community.
-The nature of this distribution will depend on where our orchard finds a home, but possible partnerships include foodbanks, nearby schools, or open-picking days for the neighborhood.
+The nature of this distribution will depend on where our orchard finds a home, but possible partnerships include food pantries, nearby schools, or open-picking days for the neighborhood.

 Erin McMillan has interned and worked in urban agriculture and nutrition education for multiple organizations in Chicago.
-Having resided in Logan Square, Chicago for almost 4 years she has a vested interest in seeing the neighborhood have public access to both of these areas that she holds so dearly.
+Having resided in Logan Square, Chicago for almost 8 years she has a vested interest in seeing the neighborhood have public access to both of these areas that she holds so dearly.
 Her area of interest within CROP is in education and public outreach.

 Oriana from the Midwest Fruit Explorers peels a pawpaw.
 Photo by Erin Foley.